donesait/climat-analyzer/README.md

 # Climate-Analyzer

-Weather forecast by enabled geolocation
+Weather forecast by enabled geolocation.
-Obtaining weather forecast for the entered settlement Receive weather forecasts by week and by hour
+Obtaining weather forecast for the entered settlement.
+Receive weather forecasts by week and by hour.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.7.